This the ninth installment in a series for my 4th Travelversay Celebration.

 10) Getting a Tattoo in Rarotonga

 I sort of have to put this on the list because it is something I look at every day.
-Not only that, if you actually visit my website (as opposed to reading it in RSS) you’ll notice a little guy on top that is my logo.
+Not only that, if you actually visit my website you’ll notice a little guy on top that is my logo.
 That little guy is called a tikitikitangata, and it is the Cook Island maori symbol for a man.
 It also happens to be permanently inked onto my arm.
 The entire tattoo is the story of my travels: The man by himself represents me, the birds represent travel, the mountains with birds represent far away places and the shark teeth represent a safe journey.
 Here is the video I took while getting my tattoo.

 9) Being a Professional Underwater Photographer for a Day